peymanshahidi/iranhpi/readme.md

 #### References:
 1. Bailey, M. J., Muth, R. F., & Nourse, H. O. (1963).
 A Regression Method for Real Estate Price Index Construction. *Journal of the American Statistical Association*, 58(304), 933-942.
 2. Case, K.E., Shiller, R.J.
 (1987).
 Prices of Single-family Homes Since 1970: New Indexes for Four Cities. *New England Economic Review*.
 Sept./Oct.
 45-56.

+Let's say I updated some of the stuff I'd written here.
+Let's see how I can work with this.